-By performing a full authentication and reproducing the responses4 of the cryptographically enabled contactless smartcard under attack on the PC, we can verify that a standard (3)DES [2] is used for the encryption of the challenge according to Fig. 1.
-As mentioned in Sect.
-1.1, we also observed that the card unconditionally encrypts any plaintext sent to it.
+By performing a full authentication and reproducing the responses7 of the cryptographically enabled contactless smartcard under attack on the PC, we verify that a standard (3)DES [2] is used for the encryption of the challenge according to Fig. 1.
+We further observe that the card unconditionally encrypts any value B_2 (cf. Sect.
+1.1 sent to it, hence we can freely choose the plaintext.
+For the CPA described in the following, we will send random, uniformly distributed plaintexts for B_2 and attack the first DES round.